-Residency Determination Service (RDS) Effective February 2017 pendent Colleges and Universities (NCICU) to create a centralized, uniform process for determining residency for tuition purposes and for administration of state financial aid.
+Residency Determination Service (RDS) Effective February 2017

+Session Law 2013 - 360 directed the University of North Carolina (UNCGA), the North Carolina Community College System (NCCCS), the North Carolina State Education Assistance Authority (NCSEAA), and the North Carolina Independent Colleges and Universities (NCICU) to create a centralized, uniform process for determining residency for tuition purposes and for administration of state financial aid.
 Following passage of the law, the Residency Determination Service (RDS) was created to provide accurate, consistent, timely, and cost effective residency determination in support of the admissions application process for North Carolina colleges and universities.
 RDS also supports establishing residency eligibility for NC state grant consideration.